mohamedalidridii/mohamedalidridii/README.md

 ### <div align="center">I'm Mohamed Ali Dridi, a  CEO and founder of KOYOTEC DIGITAL 🚀</div>

-- 🌱 I’m currently doing persuing IT ENGINEERING
+- 🌱 I’m currently studying IT ENGINEERING at ESPRIT

 - ❓ Ask me about anything related to MERN stack and related technologies